ducdv98/ng-screenshot-to-code/project-docs/task-list/task-breakdown.md

     * Check if essential properties (`componentName`, `typescript`, `html`, `scss`) exist for each component.
     * (Optional) Add basic sanity checks for code syntax if feasible.
 4. Implement error handling for parsing failures or validation errors (e.g., logging errors, returning specific error codes/messages to the frontend).
-5. Consider implementing fallback logic (e.g., if parsing fails, potentially retry the AI call with a simpler prompt requesting only a single component).
+5. Implement fallback logic (e.g., if parsing fails, potentially retry the AI call with a simpler prompt requesting only a single component).
 6. Pass the successfully parsed and validated `components` array data to the frontend.

 **Location/Impacted Areas:**
 * `backend/app/services/ai_service.py` (or VLM interaction service)
+* `backend/app/services/code_generator.py` (primary implementation)
 * `backend/app/controllers/` (or API endpoint handling the response)

 **Dependencies:** BE-1 (Defines the expected JSON format)